spinofsf/SDC-Advanced-lane-detection/README.md

 ```
 combined_binary[(s_binary == 1) | (sxbinary == 1) | ((smagbinary == 1) & (sdirbinary == 1))] = 1
 ````

+The below images show the effect of thresholding.
+The top image shows SobelX gradient and Color transform apllied, whereas the bottom image shows the result with all four thresholds applied

 ![alt text](./writeup_images/gradient_threshold.png)